spadapet/DevPrompt/README.md

 ## Project overview
 * Open __DevPrompt.sln__ in Visual Studio 2019 on Windows 10
-* __DevPrompt.exe__: C# project with UI written in WPF.
-This is the shell that hosts processes owned by DevNative.dll.
+* __DevPrompt__: C# project with UI written in WPF.
+This is the shell that hosts processes owned by DevNative.
-* __DevNative.dll__: C++ project that contains the global app and state of running processes.
+* __DevNative__: C++ project that contains the global app and state of running processes.
 It uses COM interfaces to communicate with the managed UI in DevPrompt.exe.
-* __DevInject.dll__: C++ project that gets injected into every hosted command prompt process.
-Threads are created to communicate with DevNative.dll through pipes.
+* __DevInject__: C++ project that gets injected into every hosted command prompt process.
+Threads are created to communicate with DevNative through pipes.
+* __DevInjector__: C++ project for a helper executable to inject DevInject into command prompt processes of opposite bitness.

 ## Coding Standards
 * Use default formatting for C# and C++ in VS2019 (as if Format Document command was run)